-- OXSIT (Oxfordshire School Inclusion Team).
-We buy into support from an Inclusion Consultant who supports us in improving our inclusive practice and raising the attainment of learners vulnerable to underachievement
+- OXSIT (Oxfordshire School Inclusion Team) and Oxfordshire SEN Team - we buy into the foundation package which enables us to attend Inclusion Briefings and access phone/ email support with specific queries to support us in improving our inclusive practice and raising the attainment of learners vulnerable to under-achievement.

-- Educational Psychologist (a traded service which school can buy into it, if required). - Special Educational Needs Support Service (SENDSS): who support children with communication and language needs, sensory needs and physical needs - -The Integrated Therapies Team (Physiotherapy, Occupational Therapy, Speech and Language Therapy) - -School Health Nurse - Child and Adolescent Mental Health Services (CAMHS) - Early Years SEND Inclusion Team (EYSENDIT) Advisory teachers who support our youngest children and their families
+- Educational Psychologist (a traded service which school can buy into it, if required).

+- Special Educational Needs Support Service (SENDSS): who support children with communication and language needs, sensory needs and physical needs

+-The Integrated Therapies Team (Physiotherapy, Occupational Therapy, Speech and Language Therapy)

+-School Health Nurse

+- Child and Adolescent Mental Health Services (CAMHS)

+- Early Years SEND Inclusion Team (EYSENDIT) Advisory teachers who support our youngest children and their families